CompositionalIT/farmer/docs/content/api-overview/resources/cdn.md

 | optimise_for | Optimises delivery for a specific type of content. |

 > Storage Accounts and Web Apps have special support for CDN endpoints.
 You can supply a storage
-> account or web app builders directly as the origin; this will automatically set the name of the
+> account or web app builders directly as the origin.
-> endpoint based on the origin's name e.g. `mystorage-endpoint` or `mywebapp-endpoint`.

 #### Example
 ```fsharp